arbor-sim/arbor/doc/co_morphology.rst

 .. note::
-    The discretization process, which converts segments and branches into compartments, will ignore gaps between segments in the input.
+    The discretisation process, which converts segments and branches into compartments, will ignore gaps between segments in the input.
 The cell below, in which the dendrites and axon have been translated to remove any gaps, is equivalent to the previous example for the back end simulator.